How to Turn Off Mouse Acceleration, Everywhere

 This one should be obvious but I thought it was worth mentioning.
 If you’re using a crappy Amazon Basics mouse or something that looks like this…

 …no tweaks to your settings will save you.
 Consider investing in a mouse specifically designed for gaming, one that’s tuned for performance.
-Here’s my all-time favorite mouse so far.

-I plan to constantly update this guide so that no matter what operating system or game you’re on, you can reference this to get rid of mouse acceleration.
+We plan to constantly update this guide so that no matter what operating system or game you’re on, you can reference this to get rid of mouse acceleration.
 Let me know in the comments if there was anything I missed!